 "One aspect of hairdressing that had always interested me was session styling.
 When I was young, I shared a flat with a photographer.
 I started doing test shoots with him and other friends, which I’d save up for and part-fund myself.
 Then when I joined a salon and showed them my portfolio, they would pay me to do PR shoots for them.
 Once you’re busy, you get noticed and I got spotted by Session Stylist Guido Paulo, who took me into his team.

 "I didn’t have a college education in hairdressing so I needed training in classical and traditional styling techniques to get into session work.
 In those days it was really hard to find that in the UK, so I spent time in both Italy and France studying and learning the fundamentals.

 "When I returned I was lucky enough to meet up with Guido at a time when he was looking for new assistants.
 He took me on and that period of my life was such an insight into session styling.

-“The key to getting into session styling is to get as much experience as you can.
+"The key to becoming a Session Stylist is to get as much experience as you can.
 You need to get going as early as possible in your career.
 Give up your free time to assist, learn and research and make session work a priority.

 "You’ll need to demonstrate a willingness to invest time and money, but never let your clients or your boss down on the way up.
 Being kind and respectful is such an important part of the role.
 Being talented and working hard is only half the story; being nice to people and showing a bit of humility will stand you in good stead and make you the best contacts and friends."